mrdoob/three.js/threejs/lessons/threejs-offscreencanvas.md

 Unlike our code so far we can't really use a global `state` object without re-writing all the OrbitControls code to work with it.
-The OrbitControls take an element to which they attach most of the DOM events they use.
+The OrbitControls take an `HTMLElement` to which they attach most of the DOM events they use.
 Maybe we could pass in our own object that has the same API surface as a DOM element.
 We only need to support the features the OrbitControls need.